-To meet her you have to go to her 'room', the Byssus Museum of Sant'Antioco, and she tells the story of byssus: "The times needed to do things are 3 spring seasons to spin 12 yards of twisted byssus, 5 years for a “clawed” work of 40 for 50 centimetres ».
+To meet her you have to go to her 'room', the Byssus Museum of Sant'Antioco, and she tells the story of byssus: "It takes 3 spring seasons to spin 12 yards of twisted byssus and 5 years for a “clawed” work of 40 for 50 centimetres".

 Being a Byssus Master also means respecting and knowing the nature and the sea.
-"Usually an adult of the Pinna nobilis species has more than 20,000 small filaments attached to the sea bottom."
-It is still Chiara Vigo's voice, transcribed by Susanna Lavazza who says in her book: "Chiara Vigo, the last Byssus Master" (e-book "From the darkness to the light of Chiara Vigo's sea byssus"): "Each filament of keratin is about 25 centimeters long.
+"Usually an adult of the Pinna Nobilis or Noble Pen Shell species has more than 20,000 small filaments attached to the sea bottom."
+It is still Chiara Vigo's voice, transcribed by Susanna Lavazza who says in her book: "Chiara Vigo, the last Byssus Master" (e-book "From the darkness to the light of Chiara Vigo's sea byssus"): "Each filament of keratin is about 25 centimetres long.
 To get 300 grams of raw you need to dive one hundred times."
 Respecting the habitat means collecting only filaments of at least 12 years old Pinna nobilis.
-"If only the tips of the flocks are taken with caution and method, the animal survives; if it is torn off from the sea bottom, the mollusk dies.”
+"If only the tips of the flocks are taken with caution and method, the animal survives; if it is torn off from the sea bottom, the mollusc dies.”

 "I learned from my grandma to swim in the water in the lagoon," says Chiara Vigo.
-"Going back home and desalinate the fiber, then prepare the color with sea shells and herbs.
-It all comes from the fact that my grandmother’s oral narrative and gestures are connaturated in me; she tied within me a tapestry that could not be undone."
+"Going back home and desalinate the fibre, then prepare the colour with seashells and herbs.
+It all comes from the fact that my grandmother’s oral narrative and gestures are innate in me; she tied within me a tapestry that could not be undone."

-“The time of Mastery is the time of a whole life” she says.
-“To learn to become a Master means to place your own life in a Master hands, to let yourself be molded like clay and wait patiently for the work to be accomplished in order to be able to dispense in gift what received as gift."
+“The time of Mastery is the time of a whole life”, she says.
+“To learn to become a Master means to place your own life in a Master hands, to let yourself be moulded like clay and wait patiently for the work to be accomplished in order to be able to dispense in gift what received as a gift."